missing-semester-cn/missing-semester-cn.github.io/_2020/course-shell.md

 do something as root.
 Though make sure you first double-check that you really wanted to do it that way!

-One thing you need to be root in order to do is writing to the `sysfs` file system mounted under `/sys`. `sysfs` exposes a number of kernel parameters as files, so that you can easily reconfigure the kernel on the fly without specialized tools.
+One thing you need to be root in order to do is writing to the `sysfs` file system mounted under `/sys`. `sysfs` exposes a number of kernel parameters as files, so that you can easily reconfigure the kernel on the fly without specialized tools. **Note that sysfs does not exist on Windows or macOS.**

 For example, the brightness of your laptop's screen is exposed through a file called `brightness` under

 ```
 /sys/class/backlight